"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Who We Are

-In August 2016, Bright Beginnings Early Learning Centre was brought by a team of passionate and dedicated people, who had the desire to offer a service that meets the unique needs of the local community, while also providing a quality early education to children.
+Since August 2016, Bright Beginnings Early Learning Centre has been a family run business, and the owners Kym and Jonathan Goodall have the desire to offer a service that meets the unique needs of the local community, while also providing a quality early education to children.

-Kym is a University trained Early Childhood Teacher, with 15 years’ experience in the industry, while Rachael is a Cert III trained educator with 5 years’ experience.
-They both share a united dream to lead a team who are committed to support children to become socially and emotionally connected beings, who are well prepared for success in school, and beyond.
+Kym is a University trained Early Childhood Teacher, with 15 years’ experience in the industry, while Jonathan has been a local trade business owner within the community for many years.
+Kym had a dream to lead a team who are committed to support children to become socially and emotionally connected beings, who are well prepared for success in school, and beyond.

 What We Offer